mircopergreffi/cloudflare-ddns/README.md

 As of now it is limited to just one record using environment variables, but you can update the `config.yaml` file after creating and running the container to update more than one record.

 ### Prebuilt image
-You can use the built image with the command:
+You can use the prebuilt image with the command:
 ```
 docker run -d \
   -e CLOUDFLARE_EMAIL="replace-with-your-email" \